-If you can answer yes to all 3 questions, then the asset should be included in your total calculation.
+If you can answer yes to all of these questions, then the asset should be included in your total calculation.

-Before you use the formula, you need to create a list of all your current assets.
-The traditional method is to list them in order from most liquid to least liquid, with cash at the top.
+Before you start calculating your current assets, you’ll need to create a list of all of them.
+The traditional method is to record each item in order from most liquid to least liquid, with cash at the top.
 Once this is organized, you’re ready to use the current assets formula.

 Current Assets Formula